zoerooney/yo-emi/README.md

 ## Emi, an automated WordPress Starter Theme

 Emi is a WordPress starter theme package that has been automated to include a generator (using [Yeoman](http://yeoman.io)).
-The generated themes contain Sass and your choice of [Gulp.js](gulpjs.com) or [Grunt](gruntjs.com) for further automation.
+The generated themes is set up with Sass and [Gulp.js](gulpjs.com) for further automation.

 ## Getting Started